-My primary research foci are the origin of the elements and the behavior of matter at extreme densities and low temperatures.
+My primary research foci are the origin of the elements and the nuclear physics of transient phenomena involving compact stellar objects.
 I also investigate the structural evolution of nuclei, nuclear reactions for intermediate mass nuclides, and the development of nuclear instrumentation and analysis techniques.
 My primary research methods are low-energy nuclear physics experiments with stable and radioactive ion beams, coupled with astrophysics model calculations using open-source software.
 I briefly describe my work in general terms in this video and in a public lecture you can find here.
 I am a member of the Institute of Nuclear and Particle Physics and am affiliated with the Joint Institute for Nuclear Astrophysics and International Research Network for Nuclear Astrophysics.

 I teach undergraduate and graduate courses in the Physics and Astronomy Department at Ohio University, as well as participate in science outreach events as a lecturer.